 8. Be flexible

-• Don't get obsessed with food.
+• Don't obsess over food.

 9. Monitor your progress